Roles Involved in Research Financial Management

 - Providing budgeting advice in terms of the rules of the Sponsor

-- Ensuring all projects associated with the funding are opened in a timely manner according to GMO procedures
+- Ensuring all projects associated with the funding are opened in a timely manner according to RGC procedures

 - Communicating to RF the Funds awarded and variations for correct budgets to be maintained in the Finance Systems (currently NSF)

-- Enabling the school and CI to manage expenditure, GMO needs to advise CI and school on:
+- Enabling the school and CI to manage expenditure, RGC needs to advise CI and school on: